aroberge/reeborg-world-creation/appendices/layers-and-canvases.md

 Drawing on all the canvases is done periodically, at a fixed time interval which can be changed by the function `think()`.
 However, this approach has been found to be too limiting when introducing animated objects which are drawn on a different schedule.
 While it would have been possible to use the same canvases for both static and animated objects, we have decided instead to introduce a second set of canvases, intended for animated images only.
 For a given class of objects, these secondary canvases typically sit on top of the corresponding "static" one, thus giving visual precedence to the animated objects.
 The drawing schedule for all the animated objects is determined by the global variable `RUR.ANIMATION_TIME`.

 In addition to the different time scale, there is another big difference between the way drawing updates are performed.
-When a program is executed, a series of frames are recorded.
+When a program is executed, a series of frames is recorded.
 Embedded in each frame, there can be some variables \(frame\_delay, pause, etc.\) which can determine the time delay before the next frame is drawn.
 Thus, one can use `think()` or `pause()` within a program to control how the display will be updated.
 However, for the animated images, `RUR.ANIMATION_TIME` is a variable whose value at the end of the program's execution will stay constant throughout the display \(playback\) of the frames that have been recorded.

 * add example